themesberg/flowbite/content/getting-started/next-js.md

 ### Install Flowbite React

-You can easily install Flowbite React by using the official CLI toolkit from Flowbite:
+You can easily install Flowbite React by using the official CLI toolkit:

 ```bash
 npx flowbite-react@latest init